telerik/xaml-docs/controls/radfluidcontentcontrol/fluidcontentcontrol-data-binding.md

     </Grid>
 {{endregion}}

-To make the binding in the drop down list to work we need to move the data context from the RadFluidContentControl parent control that hosts it.
+To make the binding in the drop down list work we need to move the data context from the RadFluidContentControl parent control that hosts it.

 #### __[C#] Example 6: Setting up the control__
 {{region radfluidcontentcontrol-data-binding-6}}